Bram-diederik/budgetenergy-homeassistant-emailparser/README.md

 # budgetenergy-homeassistant-emailparser
 Email parser to send the monthly budget energy prices into home assistant

-edit the php files with the right values.
+edit the common.php file with the right values and point it to the right location.

-add the yaml to the home assistant configuration.
+add the yaml to the home assistant configuration.yaml

 set the crontab
 ```